PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 candidate.
 The final split artifact writer also constructs one index and reuses it across all emitted partitions.

+Custom-op result metadata has a single TensorFlow- and Torch-free owner in `artifact_metadata.py`.
+One operator-stream pass produces both the legacy raw custom-code list and the normalized, deduplicated node-detail list, preserving their intentionally different whitespace/empty-code behavior and deterministic sort order.
+Export orchestration no longer performs two consecutive ModelIR scans for these result fields.

 PyTorch layout-only Transpose cleanup is owned by the Torch-free `passes/pytorch_compat.py` boundary.
 It indexes initial `TRANSPOSE` objects and their live consumers once.
 Internal adapters rewire consumers and are removed